00surya/Img_Captioning_Model/README.md

   - https://github.com/snehill/Image_Captioning_Django_Implimentation.git

-for more you can check out this blog "Image Captioning with Keras" by *Harshall Lamba* on medium - https://towardsdatascience.com/image-captioning-with-keras-teaching-computers-to-describe-pictures-c88a46a311b8
+You can refer this blog to understand in brief **Image Captioning with Keras** by *Harshall Lamba* - https://towardsdatascience.com/image-captioning-with-keras-teaching-computers-to-describe-pictures-c88a46a311b8